DICTION:DynamIC robusT whIte bOx watermarkiNg scheme for deep neural networks: Unified WBx ML watermarking framework

-\paragraph{Advantages of this approach :} RIGA has been shown resistant to the fine-tuning, pruning and overwriting attacks.
-It is also robust to the detection attacks (PIA and WKA attacks) due to the use of $F_{det}$.
-The security of RIGA depends on the knowledge of the parameters of $Proj_{\theta}$ that plays the role of RIGA secret key ($K_{Proj}=Proj_{\theta}$).
-Thus, the more complex $Proj_{\theta}$; with the addition of more layers; the more difficult it is for an attacker to guess the neural network $Proj_{\theta}$.
-Moreover, due to the strong fitting ability of neural networks, $Proj_{\theta}$ can be mapped to a wide range of data types of watermark messages $b$, e.g., a binary string or even a 3-channel image.
-For different types of $b$, one will have however to choose the appropriate distance measure d accordingly.
+\paragraph*{Advantages and drawbacks of this approach :} RIGA has been shown resistant to fine-tuning, pruning, and overwriting attacks.
+It is also robust to the watermark detection attacks: PIA and WKA, due to the use of $F_{\text{det}}$.
+The security of RIGA depends on the knowledge of the parameters of $\text{Proj}_{\theta}$ that plays the role of the secret key ($K_{\text{Proj}}=\text{Proj}_{\theta}$).
+Thus, the more complex $\text{Proj}_{\theta}$; with the addition of more layers; the more difficult it is for an attacker to guess the neural network $\text{Proj}_{\theta}$.
+Moreover, due to the strong fitting ability of neural networks, $\text{Proj}_{\theta}$ can be mapped to a wide range of data types of watermark messages $b$, e.g., a binary string or even a 3-channel image.
+For different types of $b$, one will have however to choose the appropriate distance $d$ measured accordingly.

-\paragraph{Inconvenients of this approach :} RIGA consists in training three models at the same time: $M^{wat}$, $Proj_{\theta}$ and $F_{det}$.
-Such a training requires to find the right hyperparameters to make them converge at the same time; a task that is sometimes hard to implement in the case of very deep models.
-The complexity of RIGA is also not negligeable.
-Indeed, preserving the distribution of watermarked and nonwatermarked weights by training $F_{det}$ and adding the term $-\lambda_2 \log F_{det}(w^{wat})$ to $E$ is equivalent to the addition of the term $||w-w^{wat}||$ to $E$.
-This term makes the watermarking needs several epochs to converge because, based on $E_{wat}$, RIGA wants both $Proj_{\theta}(w^{wat})==b$ and $Proj_{\theta}(w)==b_r$ while minimizing $||w-w^{wat}||$, which is bit contradictory.
-Therefore, under the constraint of a large number of epochs, training three deep neural networks induces a watermarking process of very high computation complexity.
-Another important point is that the parameters of $500$ nonwatermarked models are required to train the $F_{det}$ model, as demonstrated in the experimental section of \cite{wang2019riga}.
-This extremely costly from the computation complexity point of view.
-For instance, considering the ImageNet-1k dataset, it takes about 14 days to complete 90-epochs for training ResNet-50 on a NVIDIA M40 GPU \cite{you2017100}.
+One of the first drawbacks of RIGA is that it relies on training three models $M^{\text{wat}}$, $\text{Proj}_{\theta}$, and $F_{\text{det}}$.
+Such training requires finding the right hyperparameters to make them converge at the same time; a task that is sometimes hard to implement in the case of very deep models.
+Another non-negligible complexity of RIGA is keeping the distribution of watermarked weights close to that of non-watermarked weights.
+This is done through the term $-\lambda_2 \log F_{\text{det}}(w^{\text{wat}})$ in $E$ (see (\ref{eq:riga_emb})).
+This means minimizing $||w-w^{wat}||$ which is somewhat contradictory with the objective of RIGA's $E_{\text{wat}}$ term that wants $\text{Proj}_{\theta}(w^{\text{wat}})==b$ and $\text{Proj}_{\theta}(\text{w})==b_r$.
+This is why RIGA watermarking needs a large number of epochs to converge.
+Additionally, RIGA needs the parameters of many non-watermarked models to train $F_{det}$.
+In the experiments carried out in \cite{wang2019riga}, $500$ non-watermarked models were used.
+This is extremely costly from the computation complexity point of view.
+To give an idea, considering the ImageNet-1k dataset, it takes around 14 days to complete 90 epochs for training ResNet-50 on an NVIDIA M40 GPU \cite{you2017100}.